Table of Contents

 What is A Property Manager?

 A property manager/ property management company is a business responsible for the management of a rental property.
-Property managers are often hired by landlords and rental investors looking to grow and scale up their business and time and money.
+Property managers are often hired by landlords and rental investors looking to grow and scale up their business, free up their time and increase their returns.

 Property Management Pros and Cons

 This is a question that many landlords face and for good reason.
-Professional property management does not come cheap and without contractual obligations.
-In working with a professional, you’ll need to obey the terms and conditions of a property management agreement, which not all landlords find easy to stick to.
+Professional property management neither comes cheap, nor without contractual obligations.
+When working with a professional, you’ll need to stick to the terms and conditions of a property management agreement, which not all landlords find it easy.
 While the question of whether or not you should hire a property manager is valid – in fact, crucial for understanding where you stand as a landlord – the answer to it really depends on your own financial goals, know-how, lifestyle, and ability to manage a rental.
 So let’s look in detail at the advantages and disadvantages of using a property management company.

 The Pros of Hiring a Property Management Company